 - Campus Life

-Visiting Professor of Mathematics Affiliation: Visiting
+Professor of Practice in Mathematics Affiliation: Visiting

 Education: Laurea in Mathematics, Università di Modena; PhD in Mathematics, Delft University of Technology

 Research Areas: statistical mechanics, models for epidemics, bioinformatics, statistics of unobserved species

 Alberto Gandolfi is currently Professor of Probability and Mathematical Statistics at the University of Firenze, Italy.
 He has taught and conducted researches in several universities and research centers including the Courant Institute, NYU, University of California at Berkeley and the Newton Institute in Cambridge.
 His research interests focus mainly on the application of probability to models in statistical mechanics, including percolation, Ising model, Gibbs distributions, Spin Glasses; other research topics include models for epidemics, bioinformatics, and statistics of unobserved species.